Best Candidate: Signer #39, Dorothy B. Dewey Mathews

 I had no luck searching for records of Dorothy Mathews’ enrollment in then-existing medical schools for women.
 And she would have worked as a physician when the field of medicine was not the strictly regulated profession we know today, with its exacting standards for licensure and accreditation.
 To be a doctor in the 19th century, you did not need formal schooling.
 The profession more closely resembled a trade, where one could begin practicing medicine after an apprenticeship or some other in-kind work experience.
 This would have been especially true in a rural area like the hamlet of Tyre.

 It is becoming evident that creating pathways for women’s formal engagement in medical science was a veritable obsession among the signers of the Declaration of Sentiments and their families.
 Signer #1, Lucretia Mott, was a founder of Philadelphia's Female Medical College of Pennsylvania (FMCP), only the second institution in the world to offer women an MD.
 Her spouse, James Mott, Signer #81, would later serve on its board of trustees.
 Rebecca M.C.
 Capron, the spouse of Signer #96, E.W.
 Capron, attended FMCP between 1853 and 1855.
-In adulthood, Charlotte Woodward, Signer #37, and her spouse were benefactors of FMCP’s school of dentistry.
+In adulthood, Charlotte Woodward, Signer #37, and her spouse, Cyrus Newlin Peirce, served as officers on the board of WMCP and its service apparatus, the Woman's Hospital of Pennsylvania.

 Alternatively, Dorothy's aunt and namesake, Dorothy Dewey Mathews, would have been approximately 44 years old in 1848.
 An 1850 map of Tyre situates the property of her husband, William, on the south end of the hamlet, located on modern-day Route 101, just north of modern-day Route 318.